jonnew/Oat/README.md

 #### Configuration Options
 __TYPE = `frame`__
 ```
+  --control-endpoint arg       ZMQ style endpoint specifier designating runtime
+                               control port:'<transport>://<host>:<port>'.
+For
+                               instance, 'tcp://*:5555' to specify TCP
+                               communication on port 5555.
+Or, for interprocess
+                               communication: '<transport>://<user-named-pipe>.
+                               For instance 'ipc:///tmp/test.pipe'.
+Internally,
+                               this is used to construct a ZMQ REQ socket that
+                               that receives commands from oat-control.
+                               Defaults to ipc:///tmp/oatcomms.pipe.

-  -r [ --display-rate ] arg   Maximum rate at which the viewer is updated
+  -r [ --display-rate ] arg    Maximum rate, in Hz, at which the viewer is
-                              irrespective of its source's rate.
-If frames are
+                               updated irrespective of its source's rate.
+If
-                              supplied faster than this rate, they are ignored.
+                               frames are supplied faster than this rate, they
-                              Setting this to a reasonably low value prevents
+                               are ignored.
+Setting this to a reasonably low
-                              the viewer from consuming processing resorces in
+                               value prevents the viewer from consuming
-                              order to update the display faster than is
+                               processing resources in order to update the
+                               display faster than is visually perceptible.
-                              visually perceptable.
                                Defaults to 30.
+  -m [ --min-max ] arg         2-element array of floats, [min,max], specifying
+                               the requested dyanmic range of the display.
+                               Pixel values below min will be mapped to min.
+                               Pixel values above max will be mapped to max.
+                               Others will be interprolated between min and
+                               max.
+Defaults to off.
   -f [ --snapshot-path ] arg   The path to which in which snapshots will be
                                saved.
 If a folder is designated, the base file
                                name will be SOURCE.
-The timestamp of the
+The time stamp of the
                                snapshot will be prepended to the file name.
                                Defaults to the current directory.
 ```

 #### Example